get-convex/table-history/README.md

 schedule background jobs to delete old history entries.
 The entries which will be deleted are those which are not visible at snapshots `>=minTsToKeep`.

+### Limitations

+- No attribution: there is no way to add attribution to a history entry, e.g. which `ctx.auth` made the change.
+  - Workaround: you can add attribution to the document itself.
+- No indexes: you can't use an index to change the sort order or get a subset of results.
+  - Workaround: you can paginate until `isDone` returns true, and sort or filter the results yourself, either on the client or in an action.

 <!-- END: Include on https://convex.dev/components -->